howerj/junk/README.md

 ## Junk README.md

 A junk yard of miscellaneous code.
-From me and from elsewhere.
+From me, but mostly from other people.